Joint Placement and Allocation of VNF Nodes with Budget and Capacity Constraints: Proposed Algorithms

 Phase II: We leverage the property that the traffic of a flow can be split and processed at multiple VNF-nodes.
 That is, after Phase I, we pick an unassigned flow $f$ and check if the total remaining capacity of VNF-nodes $\U_{f}$ is no smaller than $\lambda_{f}$.
 If so, we split flow $f$ so that the remaining capacities of some VNF-nodes in $\U_{f}$ can be used to fully process flow $f$ and assign flow $f$ to a subset of these VNF-nodes.
+Then, we update the remaining capacities of VNF-nodes $\U_{f}$.
 We repeat this procedure until no more flow can be assigned.

 \x{-2} \y{-1} \step{1.5}

 We use $OPT(\text{\ref{eq:relaxedAllocation}}, \U)$ to denote the total traffic assigned to a given set of VNF-nodes $\U$ by an optimal solution to problem \eqref{eq:relaxedAllocation}.
 Also, we use $\pi_{\text{MCA}}^\U$ to denote the total traffic assigned to VNF-nodes $\U$ by the MCA algorithm.
 The approximation ratio of the MCA algorithm is stated in the following Lemma. \begin{lemma} The MCA algorithm has an approximation ratio of $1/2$, i.e., $\pi_\text{MCA}^\U \geq \frac{1}{2} OPT(\text{\ref{eq:relaxedAllocation}}, \U)$. \end{lemma} \begin{proof} See Appendix~\ref{proof:MCAapproximation1}. \end{proof}